Are under-eye wrinkles bothering you?

 One study in Clinical and Experimental Dermatology linked poor sleep to more wrinkles.
 Another from Sleep found that worse sleep quality meant more visible signs of aging—especially under the eyes.

-Of course, we know under-eye wrinkles are a normal part of aging.
+Of course, under-eye wrinkles are a normal part of aging.

 SHARE OR SAVE FOR LATER: